 Through an agreement between the Union Européenne des Médecins Spécialistes and the American Medical Association, physicians may convert EACCME® credits to an equivalent number of AMA PRA Category 1 CreditsTM.
 Information on the process to convert EACCME® credit to AMA credit can be found at www.ama-assn.org/education/earn-credit-participation-international-activities.

 ECMEC®s are deemed to be Accredited Group Learning Activities (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada.

-Participants of the congress may complete the process to claim their CME credits and print their CME certificates by completing the congress program evaluation questionnaire which will be available online after the meeting.
+Participants of the congress get their CME credits and print their CME certificates by completing the congress program evaluation questionnaire which will be available at the registration desk during the event or online after the meeting.
 Additionally, physicians may indicate the accredited sessions they’ve attended and print out a course listing with hours of participation.